 Here’s a closeup look of the before and after of the vinyl:

 Sometimes you don’t have to go whole-hog and every project: a small change can make a big difference.
 With the pattern neutralized, you can really notice those beautiful curvy lines now!

 The off-white paint really complements both the chair and other elements in my craft studio.

-My desk area gets a lot of use; it’s where I plan my projects for Birdz of a Feather and film my YouTube videos for Craft Rehab so it’s great to have a chair that’s both stylish and functional!
-The chair is a great addition to the vintage feel I have going on in my craft studio (along with my upcycled VW desk, which you can see a peek of below).
+My desk area gets a lot of use; it’s where I plan the projects for Birdz of a Feather and film some of our YouTube videos so it’s great to have a chair that’s both stylish and functional!
+The chair lends a vintage feel to my craft studio which also works well with my upcycled VW desk (which you can see a peek of below).
 The desk was inspired by hubs’ vintage VW, which he restored to its former glory.